Andrew Briscoe: Career

+Personal life

-His wife, Mary Jane (Harris) Briscoe, was a surviving daughter of John Richardson Harris, who had received a land grant from the Austin Col ony, founded Harrisburg, Texas, and was the namesake of Harris County.
-Mary Jane Briscoe was not an heir, but the Briscoes did invest in Harrisburg.
+In August 1837, Briscoe married Mary Jane Harris in Harris County.
+Harris was a surviving daughter of Jane BIrdsall Harris, and John Richardson Harris, who had received a land grant from the Austin Colony, founded Harrisburg, Texas, and was the namesake of Harris County.

+In 1837, the Briscoes resided in a house at the northwest corner of Main Street and Prairie Avenue in Houston.
+This dwelling constructed by builder-architect, Thomas William Ward, a small Greek Revival house on a large lot with a variety of flowering trees and fruit trees.
+They lived in this house until 1839, when they sold it to John Birdsall.

 Death and legacy

 In the spring of 1849, Briscoe moved with his family to New Orleans, where he lived until his death on October 4.
+Surviving Briscoe were his wife and four children.
 He is buried in the Texas State Cemetery in Austin, Texas.

 Briscoe County, Texas, is named in his honor.